colinmorris/colinmorris.github.com/_posts/2016-07-01-dreaming-rbms.markdown

     dovin
     filker

-(For reasons of computational efficiency all but one model was trained on a lowercased version of the dataset.
+(For reasons of computational efficiency all but one model was trained on a lowercased data.
 The exception is the GitHub repository dataset, where case is a very meaningful source of variation.)

 But I suspect this is actually not a very hard problem.
-I noticed that just sampling according to the biases of the visible units (completely ignoring the weights/hidden units), produced kind of reasonable names already:
+I noticed that just sampling according to the biases of the visible units (completely ignoring the weights/hidden units!), produced kind of reasonable names already:

     borme
     yareeh